Frequently Asked Questions

 How do I fold?

-How does "Draw for Button" work?
+How does Draw for Button work?

-When the manager clicks "Draw for Button," each player automatically draws one card from a freshly washed deck.
-The player with the highest card gets the dealer button.
+When the manager clicks Draw for Button, each player draws one card from a freshly washed deck.
+The highest card gets the dealer button.
 Ties are broken by suit (spades > hearts > diamonds > clubs).
-After that, the button rotates clockwise each hand automatically.

 How many players can join?